-- Which relationships have enriched my life in 2017?
+- Which relationships have enriched my life this year?
 What teachers have informed my practice, and my life?
-Is there a teacher I would like to learn more from in 2018?
+Is there a teacher I would like to learn more from in the coming year?

 - When did I feel most balanced and whole this year?
 What conditions, actions and/or self-care practices led to that feeling?
 How can I continue to cultivate those conditions in the new year?

-- When was I most physically joyful in 2017?
-How can I get there more in 2018?
+- When was I most physically joyful this year?
+How can I get there more next year?
 (I just couldn’t improve on this question…it is too good.)

 - What is my deepest longing, my heart’s desire, my sankalpa?
 Can I be brave enough to live that desire as true in the coming year?